IBM-Cloud/gp-vscode-plugin/README.md

 ## Requirements

-You must first create and instance of the Globalization Pipeline service on Bluemix before you can use this extension to work with translation bundles.
+You must first create an instance of the Globalization Pipeline service on Bluemix before you can use this extension to work with translation bundles.

 ## Extension Settings